 Welcome to Special Collections and University Archives!

 Special Collections and University Archives (SCUA) is home to some of the most interesting and exciting primary research sources available through the Colgate University Libraries and operates in many ways like a library within a library.
 Here you can ask for and receive help with research and reference questions; locate and use archival materials in a variety of formats; receive instruction on using our unique materials; and find a quiet environment in which to work with our materials.
 Though our services mirror those of the larger Case Library, there are also a number of ways in which our department is different from most other libraries you’ve worked in in the past.
-Here are some things you will need to know to feel comfortable and capable down here in Special Collections and University Archives.
+Here are some things you will need to know to feel comfortable and capable in Special Collections and University Archives.

 Where is SCUA located?

 The Reading Room is located in Case 275, to the right behind the main stairs on the second level of Case Library and Geyer Center for Information Technology.

 When is SCUA open?

 Our current hours are available on our website.
-Generally, during the academic year while classes are in session, we are open Monday through Thursday 1:00-4:30 p.m. and 1:00-4:00 p.m. on Friday, and we highly recommend scheduling a research appointment.
-During all breaks (including the summer and winter holidays), we are open by appointment only.
+Generally, we are open Monday through Friday 9:00a.m.-4:00 p.m. and we require a scheduled research appointment.
+During all breaks (including the summer and winter holidays), our hours may vary depending on staff availability.

 Can I check out items from SCUA?